ACA vs. Private Health Insurance in Tennessee | DC Insurance

 Private PPO plans are medically underwritten, meaning healthy individuals can access lower premiums and more favorable cost-sharing than the ACA community rate.
 For someone in good health who earns above the subsidy range, private market coverage often provides better protection per dollar.

-The downside: if you have significant pre-existing conditions, you may face rate-ups, exclusion riders, or outright denial.
-Private plans are not for everyone — and we won't pretend otherwise.
+The downside: if you have significant pre-existing conditions, you may face rate-ups, exclusion riders, or outright denial on a private plan.
+Private plans are not for everyone, and we won't pretend otherwise.
+The ACA's guaranteed-issue protection exists for good reason, and if you need it, it's important to know it's there.

 Side-by-Side Comparison